oxygencraft/DebugMod/README.md

 # Empty exception and event listener call failed:

-There is not much I can do about it, it's a pathfinder bug not calling the command method.
+There isn't much I can do about it, it's a pathfinder bug not calling the command method.

 # Warning:

 Use this at your own risk, this may corrupt saves.

-# Beta Commands:
+# Beta Commands (Download the beta build from releases):

 showFlags - Shows all the flags for save